yjie2366/dtf-docs/docs/source/funcs.rst

 	PARAMETERS:
 		* [IN] filename - name or name pattern of the PnetCDF file specified in the corresponding [FILE] section of the configuration file
 		* [IN] ncid - PnetCDF file ID.
-The ID that is returned by the PnetCDF file create or open function
+The ID returned by the PnetCDF file create or open function

 	RETURN VALUE: